josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 - dogfooding bias

 When these failures combine, systems may:
-- infer sensitive traits from very little data
+- infer sensitive traits from minimal data
 - generalise cluster-level attributes to individuals
 - persist inferences long after conditions change